-Microsoft has released updates on April 9, 2019 that are impacting some security AV vendors, causing some customers using Windows 7, Windows 8.1, Windows 2008, Windows 2008 R2, Windows 2012 and Windows 2012 R2 to occasionally experience system fails or hangs during boot up after application of the update.
+Microsoft has released updates on 9 April 2019 that are impacting some security AV vendors, causing some customers using Windows 7, Windows 8.1, Windows 2008, Windows 2008 R2, Windows 2012, and Windows 2012 R2 to occasionally experience system failures, or hangs during boot up after the application of the update.

-Sophos has been working non-stop to resolve the issue.
+Sophos has been working non-stop to resolve this issue.
 We quickly coordinated a temporary block that prevents the Microsoft update from being visible for download if the Sophos endpoint is installed.
-This has been successful in preventing system failures, and allowed us to investigate a permanent resolution.
+This has been successful in preventing system failures and allowed us to investigate a permanent resolution.
 The block will remain in place until the resolution is fully tested and rolled out to customers.

 The following sections are covered:

-To be impacted, you must meet all the criteria below.
-If you do not meet all the criteria, then you are not impacted:
+To be impacted, you must meet all the criteria below:

 Applies to the following Sophos product(s) and version(s) All Windows endpoint and server licenses Note: If you only have Sophos Intercept X installed you will not be affected by this issue.